 Quotations in foreign languages should be given in the text in the original language.
-Translations into English should be provided in footnotes.
+Translations into English should be provided in footnotes (such translations do not count against the word limit).
 If reference is made to a substantive unpublished document in a language other than English, both the document in the original language and a translation should be printed in an appendix.